black-parrot/black-parrot/docs/interface_specification.md

 ## BedRock Interface

-The BlackParrot on-chip network (NoC) rely on a common message protocol and interface called BedRock.
+The BlackParrot on-chip networks (NoC) rely on a common message protocol and interface called BedRock.
 A BedRock message includes a header and zero or more bytes of data.
 The specific implementation of BedRock is sometimes referred to as BlackParrot BedRock (BP-BedRock).